7 Best TED Talks on Mindfulness: Inspirational Discussions that May Change Your Life

 To be grateful, people have to take the time to stop and look around them before moving forward.

 Steindl-Rast says we need to "Stop.
 Look.
 Go." in order to give ourselves the opportunity to enjoy the moment and find gratitude.
 People often rush through life and don't slow down or stop to see what the present moment has to offer.
 This causes people to miss the opportunities they are given to be grateful.

 It is a challenge to rise to occasions that come to us out of suffering or bad circumstances.
 While we do not have to be grateful for a personal loss, we can still be grateful for each moment we are given during that time to learn.

 Add more mindfulness to your life

-Hopefully these TED Talks will be helpful as you add more mindfulness to your daily life.
+Hopefully these TED talks on mindfulness will be helpful as you add more self-awareness and joy to your daily life.